HumanBot000/BoilerGen/README.md

 No more manual integration steps.
 No more forgotten imports.
 Just working boilerplate.

-> 🚧 Work in progress: The project is currently not in a usable state.

 ## Setup

 1. [Install Python (3.11+) and pip](https://realpython.com/installing-python/)
 2. Clone this repository using    `git clone https://github.com/HumanBot000/BoilerGen.git`
-3. Run `pip install -r requirements.txt`
-4. Open your preferred command line and `cd` into the project directory.
+3. Open your preferred command line and `cd` into the project directory.
+4. Run `pip install -r requirements.txt`
 5. Run `pip install -e .`
 6. [Set up your first templates](x)
 7. Run `boilergen create` and follow the instructions.